Ethics and integrity

 The Code of Ethics and Conduct, standard senior of FCC, sets out guidelines for the conduct expected of our professionals in their actions and behaviour in ethical, social and environmental matters.

 This includes issues relating to corruption and bribery.
 It also covers issues such as human rights, human capital development, occupational health and safety and environmental protection.

 It applies in all the countries we work in, and covers all FCC's employees, managers, suppliers and contractors.

-The Code of Ethics also strengthens the corporate culture of the organisation, having been drawn up with the purpose of unifying and reinforcing the company's identity, culture and guidelines for conduct.
+The Code of Ethics and Conduct also strengthens the corporate culture of the organisation, having been drawn up with the purpose of unifying and reinforcing the company's identity, culture and guidelines for conduct.

-Everyone working at FCC is required to report any non-compliance with the Code of Ethics.
-To enable people to do this, we have made an internal communication channel available to all our employees in our corporate intranet and in a post office box.
+Everyone working at FCC is required to report any non-compliance with the Code of Ethics and Conduct.
+To enable people to do this, we have made a whistleblowing channel available to all our employees in our corporate intranet and in a post office box.

 Responsibility in the event of incidents of workplace harassment or sexual abuse falls to the Human Resources and Media Division.

 There are also specific procedures for dealing with financial and accounting irregularities.
 The Audit and Control Committee is responsible for assessing such cases.